 - 7.1 Ordination is that act of the ARPC in which ARPC members are publicly consecrated to specific Church offices to which they have been called by God and elected or appointed by the congregation or a court of the ARPC.
 The act of ordination is not valid apart from the prior calling of God. - 7.2 In the Presbyterian system, the act of ordination is usually accompanied by the laying on of hands, a helpful and traditional symbol of the ARPC, though this is not necessary to effect the act.
 Such action is intended to give visible and tangible expression to the prior work of the Holy Spirit, and is not to be construed as conveying powers by one man to another.
 Further, the act of ordination shall be accompanied by intercessory prayer in which the participants seek divine blessing for those receiving ordination.
-Further specifics for such services shall be found in the Directory of Public Worship.34 - 7.3 Those participating in the act of ordination shall ordinarily be members of an ARPC or court; exceptions shall be approved in advance by the ordaining court so as to protect the witness of the Church. - 7.4 The act of ordination is perpetual and as such it remains in effect unless the appropriate ARPC court suspends or removes it due to disciplinary matters or the individual dies.
+Further specifics for such - 7.3 Those participating in the act of ordination shall ordinarily be members of an ARPC or court; exceptions shall be approved in advance by the ordaining court so as to protect the witness of the Church.